CompassSecurity/BloodHoundQueries/README.md

 ```

 ### All Shortest Paths to Domain (including Computers)
-Returns all the shortest path to the Domain, including the Computers.
+Returns all the shortest paths to the Domain, including the Computers.

 Similar to the pre-built query "Find Shortest Paths to Domain Admins", except that it includes not only the users but the computers as start nodes and targets the Domain instead of Domain Admins.

 ### All Shortest Paths to no LAPS
-Returns all the shortest path to computers without LAPS installed.
+Returns all the shortest paths to computers without LAPS installed.

-Handy in environments where LAPS is deployed on almost every machine in order to find the ones without it, attack them and possibly reuse local administrator passwords.
+Handy in environments where LAPS is deployed on almost every computer in order to find the ones without it, attack them and possibly reuse local administrator passwords.

 ### All Shortest Paths from Kerberoastable Users
-Returns all the shortest path from the kerberoastable users.
+Returns all the shortest paths from the kerberoastable users.

 Similar to the pre-built query "Shortest Paths from Kerberoastable Users", except that the user doesn't have to be selected individually.

 ### All Shortest Paths from Owned Principals (including everything)
-Returns all the shortest path from any principal marked as Owned to anything (users, computers, groups...).
+Returns all the shortest paths from any principal marked as Owned to anything (users, computers, groups...).

 Similar to the pre-built query "Shortest Path from Owned Principals", except that the user doesn't have to be selected individually and displays the paths to everything, not every to computers.

 ### All Shortest Paths from Owned Principals to Domain
-Returns all the shortest path from any principal marked as Owned to the Domain.
+Returns all the shortest paths from any principal marked as Owned to the Domain.

 ### All Shortest Paths from Owned Principals to High Value Targets
-Returns all the shortest path from any principal marked as Owned to targets marked as High Value.
+Returns all the shortest paths from any principal marked as Owned to targets marked as High Value.

 ### All Shortest Paths from Owned Principals to no LAPS
-Returns all the shortest path from any principal marked as Owned to computers without LAPS.
+Returns all the shortest paths from any principal marked as Owned to computers without LAPS.

-Handy in environments where LAPS is deployed on almost every machine in order to find the ones without it, attack them and possibly reuse local administrator passwords.
+Handy in environments where LAPS is deployed on almost every computer in order to find the ones without it, attack them and possibly reuse local administrator passwords.

 ### All Shortest Paths from no Signing to Domain
 Returns all the shortest paths from computers without SMB signing to the Domain.

-Handy in environments where SMB signing is enforced on almost every machine in order to find the ones without it, attack them and possibly reuse local administrator passwords.
+Handy in environments where SMB signing is enforced on almost every computer in order to find the ones without it, attack them and possibly reuse local administrator passwords.

 The computers without signing have to be imported manually with [BloodHoundLoader.py](BloodHoundLoader.py).

 ### All Shortest Paths from no Signing to High Value Targets
 Returns all the shortest paths from computers without SMB signing to targets marked as High Value.

-Handy in environments where SMB signing is enforced on almost every machine in order to target them specifically.
+Handy in environments where SMB signing is enforced on almost every computer in order to target them specifically.

 The computers without signing have to be imported manually with [BloodHoundLoader.py](BloodHoundLoader.py).

+### All Shortest Paths from Domain Users and Domain Computers (including everything)
+Returns all the shortest paths from the Domain Users and Domain Computers to anything (users, computers, groups...).

 ### All Unconstrained Delegation Principals (excluding Domain Controllers and Administrators)
 Returns all the principals allowed to perform Unconstrained Delegation (source: https://twitter.com/_wald0/status/1108660095800479744).